panda3d/panda3d-docs/programming/shaders/shader-basics.rst

       myModel.set_shader(myShader);

-The call to ``set_shader()`` causes the ``NodePath`` to be rendered with the shader passed to it as a parameter.
+The call to :meth:`.NodePath.setShader()` causes the model to be rendered with the shader passed to it as a parameter.
 Shaders propagate down the scene graph, like any other render attribute; the node and everything beneath it will use the shader.

 Fetching Data from the Panda3D Runtime